abdjiber/llm-water-tracker/README.md

 1. **First-Time Setup**
    - Click the extension icon in your browser
    - Read through the welcome information
-   - Optionally grant location permissions for accurate calculations
+   - Select your country of residence
-   - Set your usage limits (can be modified later)
+   - Set your usage limits in the settings

 2. **Daily Use**
    - The extension automatically tracks your LLM interactions
    - Click the extension icon to view your statistics
    - Monitor your progress through the visual indicators
+   - Pause or stop tracking using the control buttons
-   - Adjust limits through the settings button
+   - Adjust settings through the settings button

+3. **Tracking Controls**
+   - **Pause Tracking**: Temporarily stop counting interactions
+   - **Resume Tracking**: Continue counting from where you left off
+   - **Stop Tracking**: Completely disable tracking (can be re-enabled in settings)
+   - **Reset**: Reset tracking

-3. **Supported Platforms**
+4. **Supported Platforms**
    - ChatGPT (chatgpt.com)
    - Claude (claude.ai)
    - Gemini (gemini.google.com)